 Next to it was a small Gundam Cafe.
 It was really small.
 No space to sit and eat even though they sold some Gundam themed food (very simple stuff, like hot dogs with a mini flag on it) and some goods.

 We went to browse around Diver City afterwards.
-Very busy place.
+Very busy place mostly filled with teenagers.
 Especially the food court.

 Spotted Lum-chan from Urusei Yatsura posing for some Sake.
 It was quite a fun show and happened to be Rumiko Takahashi’s first published work.
 You’ll probably know her other works like Inu Yasha or Ranma 1/2.